Engineering

 Access is explicit and time limited.
 Users pick a file or folder and the browser scopes access to that selection, which keeps the sandbox intact.

 JavaScript runs UI work on the main thread.
-Heavy computation on that thread causes stutter and delayed input.
+Heavy computation on that thread causes stutter, delayed input, and progress indicators that stop moving when users need them most.

 Large files are hard to load in one shot.
 The Streams API processes data in chunks, so memory use stays stable while work continues.

-This is ideal for long videos, large logs, and big design assets.
+This is ideal for long videos, large logs, big design assets, and upload preflight checks.
 A stream lets the tool read, transform, and discard each chunk in sequence.
+That changes the feel of the workflow because the user can see progress instead of waiting for a full file to load before anything happens.

 Streams also change error handling because work happens over time.
-You need clear progress and cancellation signals to keep the UI honest.
+You need clear progress, cancellation, and partial failure states to keep the UI honest.
+A failed chunk read should not feel like the whole tab froze.

 WebGPU gives browser apps direct access to modern graphics hardware through a safer, explicit API.
 It replaces older WebGL patterns and supports compute style workloads.

 Image filters, video effects, and 3D rendering benefit the most.
-For on device inference, WebGPU can run model kernels without a server round trip.
+For high-volume image operations, WebGPU can keep pixel work inside the browser instead of sending every frame or asset through a server round trip.

 In our OCR tools we spin up a Tesseract worker on demand and terminate it after each run.
 This keeps memory use predictable and avoids UI lockups during extraction.